vadimirtlach/data-collators/README.md

 This will install the data-collators library on your machine, allowing you to use it in your projects.

+### Features

+- Provides a flexible and easy-to-use API for creating custom data collators.
+- Offers pre-implemented data collators for some Deep Learning tasks.
+- Includes utilities for converting dictionary keys from singular to plural, making the transition from sample-wise names to batch-wise easier.
+- Supports Dynamic Padding of sequences to optimize batch size and improve training efficiency.
+- HuggingFace Data Collators Wrappers make moving from HuggingFace Data Collators to Data Collators more easily with only minor changes.
+- The flexibility of the Data Collators library's API allows for seamless integration with popular frameworks like Lightning.

 ### Usage

 Using Data Collators is similar to using the basic PyTorch `collate_fn` API.
 However, the library provides additional flexibility and convenience by abstracting away many of the low-level details involved in collating data into batches.